February 8, 2023

 Strategy Session on March 1, 2023

 2:00 – 3:00 P.M.
 PST

-This training is full.
-If you’d like to be added to waitlist for the next time it will be offered, please contact CalTrin.
+This workshop is full.
+If you’d like to be added to a waitlist for the next time this workshop will be offered, please contact CalTrin.

 - Use accountability workshop tools to distinguish how tasks are prioritized to meet group, team, or department goals

-- Increase personal accountability for obligations and people by applying the principles of the Accountability Culture Model (ACM)
+- Increase personal and group accountability for obligations and people by applying the principles of the Accountability Culture Model (ACM)

 Who should attend: Staff in leadership roles and/or emerging leaders in family resource centers, child abuse prevention councils, and other child and family-serving organizations.

 IMPORTANT TRAINING INFORMATION: